Delivering Healthcare benefits to people in parks, to help the parks themselves.

-Park Doctor works through partnerships to combine the efforts of many.
+Park Doctor works through partnerships to combine the efforts of many

 We work with doctors

 We help doctors understand the current issues in the conservation of protected areas – in terms they understand.
-We draw the linkages between healthcare for people and the health of the planet, exploring cutting-edge cross-disciplinary thinking.
+We draw the links between healthcare for people and the health of the planet, exploring cutting-edge cross-disciplinary thinking.
 Then we connect their willingness to contribute to actual projects.
 We are recruiting the world’s medical professionals to support the effort to protect the health of that world.

-We work with conservation organisations
+We work with conservation